AstringentBeet/Base-Apparel/markDown/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

+## Updates

+  01/31/2022, 10:57pm CDT:
+  BEFORE YOU CONTINUE, REORGANIZE THE SEMANTIC ELEMENTS AND FIGURE OUT HOW TO PROPERLY POSITION THE HERO IMAGE.

+  2/03/2022, 0118:
+  Removing the margins within the text.css file removed the whitespace at the top of the body (when looking in the desktop screen).

 ## Overview

 ### The challenge